openshift/microshift/docs/howto_load_balancer.md

 # Deploying a TCP Load Balancer for User Workloads
 MicroShift does not currently offer an implementation of network load balancers ([Services of type LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer)).
 If load balancer facilities are required by user workloads, it is possible to deploy 3rd party load balancer services.

-This document demonstates how to deploy the [MetalLB](https://metallb.universe.tf) service, which is a load balancer implementation for bare metal clusters, using standard routing protocols.
+This document demonstates how to deploy the [MetalLB](https://metallb.universe.tf) service, which is a load balancer implementation for bare metal clusters.

 ## Create MicroShift Server
 Use the instructions in the [Install MicroShift for Edge](./devenv_rhel8.md#install-microshift-for-edge) section to configure a virtual machine running MicroShift.